iqquee/fs-cache/README.md

 ```

 - ### Sync()
-You can use the Sync method to syncronize the records in the cache to your live sql database.
+You can use the Sync method to synchronize the records in the cache to your live sql database.
 ```go
 fs := fscache.New()